sagemath/sagewiki_to_gh-2022-10-10/days87.md

 == Participants ==

-We are in the process of inviting participants.
+If you have applied for funding, you should have heard from us.
-If you would like to register please fill out this form: [[https://goo.gl/forms/hWMcMsxVJGTyUnqn1|this form]].
+If you would like to attend and don't need any funding, please fill out this form: [[https://goo.gl/forms/hWMcMsxVJGTyUnqn1|this form]].
-If you have applied for funding, you should hear from us soon.

  * Samuele Anni (Universität Heidelberg)
  * Asra Ali (Google)